 - Salt. ¼ teaspoon.

 - Eggs.
-You'll need 3 large-size eggs total.
+You'll need 3 large-size eggs in total.
 Room temperature is best.

 - Lemons.
 You'll need 2-3 medium-size lemons for the lemon juice and lemon zest.

 - Extracts. ½ teaspoon of vanilla extract and ½ teaspoon of lemon extract.
-The lemon extract is totally optional but does give this lemon cream cheese pound cake a nice little extra oomph of lemon flavor.
+The lemon extract is optional but gives this lemon cream cheese pound cake a nice little extra oomph of lemon flavor.

 - Unsalted Butter.
-You'll need ¾ cup or 1 ½ sticks (for those in the U.S. that do not have a food scale) For the best lemon cream cheese pound cake, the butter needs to be at room temperature.
+You'll need ¾ cup or 1 ½ sticks (for those in the U.S. that do not have a food scale).
+The butter must be at room temperature for the best results in this lemon cream cheese pound cake recipe.

 - Cream Cheese.
-4 ounces is needed and make sure this is softened to room temperature as well.
+4 ounces is needed, and ensure this is also softened to room temperature.
 It will blend with the unsalted butter and other ingredients a lot easier.

 - Granulated Sugar.
 You'll need 1 ½ cups total.

-This is a brief overview of how to make this pound cake recipe.
-For the detailed recipe card, scroll to the bottom.
+This is a brief overview of how to make this small lemon cream cheese bundt cake recipe.
+For the detailed recipe card that includes US customary and metric measurements for the ingredients, scroll to the bottom.

 - Blend the butter and cream cheese together.
 Do this for a good 2-3 minutes or until the two are well blended together and smooth.